pluginever/wc-serial-numbers/readme.txt

 **4. Set Validation Days:** Input the number of days that your license key will be active, beginning with the date of purchase.

-**5. Set Expiry Date:** Set the date on which your license keys will become invalid for use.

 If your license keys are not for games or software, you can skip options three and four.
 You can disable this from the Settings menu by clicking the ‘Disable software support’ checkbox.

 == 🛠️ Fast and Friendly Support: ==